ksimon17/shopping-cart/README.md

 ```
 Note that you will need to update the values of the SendGrid environment variables to meet your specific API key and email address that you created in your SendGrid account (instructions for that mentioned in the "SendGrid API Key Setup" Section)

-Also make sure to add all of your repository's ".gitignore" file to ensure it does not get tracked in version control or uploaded to Github:
+Also make sure to add all of your environment variable to your repository's ".gitignore" file to ensure it does not get tracked in version control or uploaded to Github:
 ```sh
 # the .gitignore file